unccd/Prais4-reporting-manual/glossary.md

     The stock of natural resources that provides flows of valuable goods and services.

 Net Primary Productivity (NPP)
-    The net amount of carbon assimilated after photosynthesis and autotrophic respiration over a given period of time (Clark et al. 2001).
+    The net amount of carbon assimilated after photosynthesis and autotrophic respiration over a given period of time.
     NPP is measured in mass of carbon per area per unit of time (for example kg C/ha/year or g C/m2/day).
     Remote sensing is the most effective way to estimate NPP in fine detail at national scales, but it is not directly measured by EO sensors.
     NPP is estimated from known correlations between the fraction of absorbed photosynthetically active radiation (fAPAR) and plant growth vigour and biomass within specific land cover types and locations.